Free Spay Days for Tame, Backyard, Semi-tame, and Feral Felines = Notched Ears

 regarding applicants for

-Free Spay Day for Backyard, Semi-tame, and Feral Felines!
+Free Spay Day for Tame, Backyard, Semi-tame, and Feral Felines!

-All felines must arrive on Sunday or Monday, May 14th and 15th.
+All felines must arrive on Sunday and/or Monday, June 16th and/or 17th

 Note: Qualifying Restrictions Apply to Participants